greifentor/classplanter/README.md

 Allows to read a YAML configuration file.
 The values of the file do override parameters set by properties.

-### Source File Folder "-sf {folder name}"
+### Source File Folders "-sf {folder name [, folder name]}"

-This option allows to define the folder whose JAVA files are to read for the diagram.
+This option allows to define the folders whose JAVA files are to read for the diagram.
+The folder names are comma separated.

 ### Target File Name "-tf {file name}"